Rapid Review: Hypercalcemia

 Hypercalcemia

-- Labs will show ↓ QT interval
+- ECG: shortened QT interval

 - Malignancy (most common inpatient cause)